 Develop independence and self-empowerment

 These extra benefits can make a big difference in the long run.
 Instead of feeling powerless and dependent on others, kids with self-advocacy skills are prepared to take on life’s challenges.
 (Read one mother’s story of how she learned it was time to empower her son to speak for himself.)

 The benefits of self-advocacy go beyond academics.
-Kids who can effectively self-advocate can communicate in social situations and even why they sometimes need extra help.
+Kids who can effectively self-advocate can communicate in social situations and even explain to friends why they sometimes need extra help.

 How to Build Self-Advocacy in Kids

 Because self-advocacy is so important, you may want to take specific steps to help your child build this skill.
 Here are some ways to help your child develop self-advocacy:

 Talk with your child about strengths and weaknesses.